-This certificate programme is designed primarily for entry-level and middle-level managers who are already in or are being prepared for supervisory positions.
+This certificate programme is designed to prepare individuals for supervisory positions.
 The programme will help the supervisor improve skills and acquire new ones demanded by an increasingly diverse workforce and changing workplace.

-Career Opportunities: First-level supervisors of office and administrative support workers. customer service representatives, junior analysts, assistant managers, and assistant retail managers.
+of office and administrative support workers, customer service representatives, junior analysts, assistant managers, and assistant retail managers.